TobeBetterV/beyondplayer/README.md

 # Release Notes

+## 1.3.0

+1. Automatic word notification by annotating word with the definition from local or web dictionary.
+2. More convenient way to select text in the subtitle at the bottom of video player.
+3. After downloading the first subtitle, the remain subtitles will be downloaded in background.
+4. Add keyboard shortcuts to change loop range.
+5. Minor UI changes and improvements.
+6. Bugfix.

 ## 1.2.9 and 1.2.8

 1. Fixed an issue where subtitle does not get updated when application window is not focused.